Amity Blight: Season 2

 Amity's parents, Odalia and Alador, have her friends expelled from Hexside, as they deem them as bad influences on her.
 Amity later saves Luz from the Abomatons created by the family company, and finally stands up to her mother, staying by Luz's side despite Odalia's threats.
 As she works at the Bonesborough Library, Amity lends Luz her library card, so that she can access Philip Wittebane's diary, stored in the forbidden section of the library.
 They enter together, eventually find the diary.
 They were both caught and as punishment, Malphas, the librarian, fires Amity and confiscates her card, before Amity heads off to her home.
 When we see her inside the Blight Manor, she reveals to her siblings that she is troubled due to her feelings for Luz; at this juncture, she has her siblings re-dye her hair purple, in defiance of their mother's desire for Amity's hair to remain dyed green.
-Luz ends up getting Amity re-hired off screen as Amity is inside with Edric and Emira, and opens the diary, to reveal that an echo-mouse, a tan-colored mouse with a mouse skull for a head, has eaten the contents.
-Luz gets frustrated, but Amity teaches her about the echo-mouse, and how it can play back what it ate.
+Luz ends up getting Amity re-hired off screen as Amity is inside with Edric and Emira, and opens the diary, only to reveal that an echo-mouse has eaten the contents.
+Luz gets frustrated, but Amity teaches her about the species and how they can play back what they eat.
 She then mentions Luz's ability to sneak into peoples hearts before she kisses Luz on the cheek, but immediately leaves the scene embarrassed, not knowing Luz is flattered.
 Later in the season, Amity is suddenly kidnapped by Hooty and enters a tunnel of love with Luz.
 She realizes that Luz is interested in her until she destroys the tunnel out of embarrassment, convincing Amity she doesn't love her back.
 Luz later explains she thought Amity was too cool to be in there with her.
 Afterwards, they both ask each other out and become a couple.
 When Luz is sick, Amity goes with Eda and King to retrieve Titan's Blood from Eclipse Lake and duels against Hunter for the Blood, and manages to get some of it in her glove.
 In the same season, she and Luz establish a writing club and Amity enters the Bonesborough Brawl to prove herself to Alador.
 She is later grounded by Odalia but is saved by Luz and Amity kisses her for the first time.
 Alongside her friends, Amity confronts her parents to get them to stop producing Abomatons for the Emperor and learns that Odalia is sticking with Belos, so she furiously disowns her, and destroys the factory with help from Alador.
 After the Day of Unity begins, Amity, along with Willow, Gus, and Hunter, helps Luz fight a transformed Belos.
 She and her friends are sent through a portal by King, who did so to save them, and they find themselves in the Human Realm, meeting Luz's mother, Camila, for the first time.